How to build credit so it sticks

 A man establishes credit with good spending habits.

 Building credit is critically important.
-A healthy credit score will help you when you need to take out large loans, such as a mortgage, and will help lower your interest rates.
+A healthy credit score will help when you need to take out large loans, such as a mortgage or car payment, and will help lower your interest rates.

 The importance of credit also goes beyond your finances.
 Landlords, cell phone companies, insurance companies and even future employers will likely pull your credit score.
-So you may be wondering how to build credit?
+So, how do you build credit?
 Follow these eight tips to establish credit and set yourself up for future financial success:

 1. Check your credit score

 First, check your credit score.
 This initial check will let you see where you need to establish credit and how to build credit.
-If you’re starting to build credit from scratch, don’t skip this step.
+Don’t skip this step if you’re starting to build credit from scratch.

-You want to ensure that there isn’t anything inaccurate on your credit score.
+You want to ensure that your credit isn’t inaccurate.
 You may also be surprised to find that you have a score because you were an authorized user on an account or for another reason.

 You can check your personal credit information for free, and it takes just a few minutes.
 All three credit bureaus, Equifax, Experian and TransUnion, are required to provide you with a full credit report every 12 months.

 A “Good” FICO credit score is any score of 670 or higher.
 A “Very Good” or “Exceptional” credit score is a score of 740 or higher.
 If you’ve checked your score and you’re doing well, jump down to the “establish credit and good habits” section in this post or check out how to score an even higher credit score.
-If your credit score needs some big improvements, don’t worry, we have some tips below on how to build good credit.
+If your credit score needs significant improvements, don’t worry; we have tips below on building good credit.

 2. Become an authorized user

-An authorized user is someone who can make purchases on someone else’s credit card.
+An authorized user can make purchases on someone else’s credit card.
 An authorized user has a card with their name on it, but they’re on the same credit card account as the primary account holder.
-The primary account holder simply adds the other person’s name on their account.
+The primary account holder adds the other person’s name to their account.

-If you’re trying to help a young adult establish their credit, this strategy is a simple way to help them out.
+If you’re trying to help a young adult establish their credit, this strategy is a simple way to do so.
 For example, if you have a child in college, you can add them as an authorized user on your card and establish an agreement that this is an emergency card.

 Sit down and have a conversation about the times that your student can use the card.
-Can it be used if they need to use a rideshare late at night?
+Can it be used if they need a rideshare late at night?
 Is the card strictly for fuel getting to and from school?
-As an authorized user, your student can establish credit with your help, as long as payments are made each month.
+As an authorized user your student can establish credit with your help as long as monthly payments are made.

 3. Open a credit card